libjpeg-turbo/buildscripts/README.md

 Signing the Mac Package/DMG
 ---------------------------

-To sign the Mac installer package and DMG, create a file called **macsign** under **setupscripts/**, and include the following contents in the file:
+To sign and notarize the Mac installer package and DMG, create a file called **macsign** under **setupscripts/**, and include the following contents in the
+file:

     MACOS_APP_CERT_NAME={full name of Mac Developer ID Application certficate (in the macOS keychain) used to sign the DMG}
     MACOS_INST_CERT_NAME={full name of Mac Developer ID Installer certificate (in the macOS keychain) used to sign the installer package}
+    MACOS_NOTARIZE_ID={Apple ID (e-mail address) for notarization}
+    MACOS_NOTARIZE_TEAM_ID={Team ID for notarization}
+    MACOS_NOTARIZE_PASS={app-specific password for notarization}

-macOS 10.11 "El Capitan" or later is required in order to sign the Mac package/DMG.
+macOS 10.11 "El Capitan" or later is required in order to sign the Mac package/DMG.  macOS 12 "Monterey" or later and Xcode 14 or later are required in order to notarize the Mac package/DMG.

 Signing the Windows Packages
 ----------------------------